Jaime Staples

-Staples first entered the public eye as a guest on the Badugi All-Stars podcast.
+Staples first entered the public eye in 2011, as a guest on the Badugi All-Stars podcast.
 In September 2016, Staples moved from his home city of Calgary, Alberta, then to Montreal, Quebec, along with his brother Matt and his good friend, Big Brother Canada contestant Kevin Martin.
 All three stream poker regularly on Twitch.
 Jaime has streamed from various locations around the world, including Canada, Croatia, Wales, British Virgin Islands, Costa Rica, Germany, Scotland, England, Iceland and Malta.
-He is currently streaming from Edinburgh, Scotland.
+He is currently streaming from Montreal.

-As of 2020, his online tournament net cashes exceed $1,000,000.
-Jaime concentrates on streaming rather than live tournaments.
+As of 2024, his online tournament cashes exceed $150,000.
+Jaime concentrates on streaming and playing online, rather than live tournaments.

 Personal life

-Birthed with the name James Staples, as of August 2016, he began daily vlogging, documenting various minutiae of life as a poker player, as well as his attempts to lose weight and quit smoking.
+In August 2016, he began daily vlogging, documenting various minutiae of life as a poker player, as well as his attempts to lose weight and quit smoking.